eli1982/intellij-perl-plugin/README.md

 # intellij-perl-plugin
-This is a plugin that adds support for perl language in intellij (Based on Intellij Custom Languages)
+This is a plugin that adds support for perl language in intellij (Based on Intellij Custom Languages).

 this is really the first stage... docs will be added a little later.